Han-Lee93/hw-Han-Lee93/final_project/readme.md

 ## Repository directory:

-Plots: Contains plots drawn from analyses made in R

 Images: Storage for misc images.

+Projects: Contains all files related to the project (HWs as well)

+- Analyses: Contains R files/folders (data, raw data) used for analyses and outputs.
-raw_data: Contains raw data for final project (*should not be changed*)
+- Raw_data: Contains raw data for final project (*should not be changed*)

-Analyses: Contains R files used for analyses.

-Data: Contains data files used for analyses.
+- Data: Contains data files used for analyses.

 ## About the Study